GQL and SQL/PGQ: Theoretical Models and Expressive Power: Acknowledgments

-Thus, our main goal is three-fold: \begin{enumerate} \item We provide very concise formal models of SQL/PGQ and GQL; \item We confirm the intuition that certain queries of interest to customers of graph databases cannot be expressed by PGQ and GQL patterns; \item We compare GQL with recursive SQL and show that the latter is more powerful. \end{enumerate}
+At the same time, extensive discussions in the standards committees are already under way to identify new features of SQL/PGQ and GQL, based on their {\em perceived}, rather than proved, shortcomings \cite{tobias,fred}.
+These considerations motivate our main contributions: \begin{enumerate} \item We provide concise formal models of SQL/PGQ and GQL; \item We confirm the intuition that certain queries of interest to customers of graph databases cannot be expressed by SQL/PGQ and GQL patterns; \item We compare GQL with recursive SQL and show that the latter is more powerful; and \item We show experimentally that methods currently allowed in SQL/PGQ and GQL to overcome these limitations are impractical, even for small-sized graphs. \end{enumerate}

-Of course, when we say ``cannot be expressed'' or ``is more powerful'', these refer to the theoretical models of the languages, in line with similar results for SQL and relational calculus/algebra.